crcls/blocksui-app/README.md

 ## 💜 Thanks

-Thanks go out to all of the many sponsors, [Filecoin](https://filecoin.io/)
+Thanks go out to all of the many sponsors.